immcantation/immcantation/docs/datastandards.rst

 The output file sample1_changeo.tab is in Change-O format.

-In a similar way, you can also use ConvertDb to convert a change-O file to an AIRR-C file:
+In a similar way, you can also use ConvertDb to convert a Change-O file to an AIRR-C file:

 .. code-block:: R